CADmium-Co/CADmium/README.md

   - [ ] Allow Projects to be saved in Imperial units as well as Metric (Specified as System?)
   - [ ] Allow Projects to specify preferred units within that System, like [m, cm, mm], or [in, ft] (Specified as Units)
   - [ ] Allow Users to override the display units locally, without it affecting the Project file
+- [ ] Performance
+  - [ ] Remove the unnecessary workbench reloads
+  - [ ] Reduce number of vertices when creating a renderable mesh
 - [ ] Electron or Tauri App so you can run local-only
   - [ ] Demonstrate associating .cadmium files with this app so they open on double-click from file explorer
 - [ ] Holes